Housekeeping (film): Development

 He bought the screen rights and took two years to finance the picture.
 "We took it to studios who had expressed interest in it; we didn't just send it out wildly.
 I didn't get anywhere.
 I tried to work out various co-productions.
 At one point it was going to be a Canadian-Norwegian co-production, but that fell apart.
 I had some English money, but not enough."

-When Diane Keaton agreed to star, Cannon Films agreed to finance.
-But Keaton pulled out six weeks before shooting, so Cannon withdrew as well.
-"That was one horrendous week," Forsyth said.
+Casting

+Diane Keaton was originally cast in the lead role of Sylvie in early 1986, after which Cannon Films agreed to finance the project.
+Forsyth recalled that Keaton had admired his previous films, and the two had met in New York in 1983.
+After presenting Keaton with the novel and expressing his interest in making a film adaptation, she agreed to sign on to the project.
+However, on August 4, 1986, six weeks before filming was scheduled to begin, Keaton dropped out, after which Cannon Films withdrew as well.
+According to Forsyth, Keaton left the film over disagreements with him over the direction of her character, with Keaton wanting to "make the story more dramatic" by pitting the character of Sylvie against the townspeople.
+Forsyth, wanting to remain as close to the novel as possible, disagreed with Keaton's approach.

-He succeeded in raising finance from David Puttnam, who produced Local Hero and who had become Columbia Pictures' head of production.
-Christine Lahti was signed for the lead.
+Forsyth succeeded in raising finance from David Puttnam, who produced Local Hero (1983) and who had become Columbia Pictures' head of production.
+Following Keaton's departure from the project, Christine Lahti auditioned and was signed for the lead.
+Forsyth reflected that Lahti was "ideal" for the role "in terms of persona, and everything."